muratk5n/thirdwave/en/README.md

 It makes sense, they spend a pittance to make that money.
 Big tech's top item costs are probably mostly talent and server farms.
-The machines in those farms are nowadays commodity hardware and run a variation of open-source Linux.
+The machines in those farms are nowadays commodity hardware and run a variation of open-source software Linux.
 Cheap and cheap.

 ---